freetom/Microprocessor-RISC-MIPS-Core-Poc-Turing-Complete/README.md

 The System is of RISC architecture and implement partially the MIPS assembly language to have all the needed instruction to do any computation.<br />

-The content is the core (ALU+Control Unit+Register File+...) of the microprocessor without MMU, TLB, Cache, Bus of any kind (a pre-existing integrated circuit for RAM has been used as memory), Program status word, Interrupts (internal/external).
+The content is the core (ALU+Control Unit+Register File+...) of the microprocessor without Pipeline, MMU, TLB, Cache, Bus of any kind (a pre-existing integrated circuit for RAM has been used as memory), Program status word, Interrupts (internal/external), other modern cool stuff like ACPI etc...

 Is just a very very basic core.